iiasa/message-ix-models/doc/api/data-sources.rst

 .. automodule:: message_ix_models.tools.iea_web
    :members:

-   The raw data are in CSV or compressed CSV format and have the following structure:
+   The raw data are in CSV or compressed CSV format.
+   They have file names like:

+   - :file:`cac5fa90-en.zip` —the complete, extended energy balances, ZIP compressed, containing a single file with a name like :file:`WBIG_2021-2021-1-EN-20211119T100005.csv`.

+   - :file:`WBAL_12052022124930839.csv` —a subset or ‘highlights’

+   The data have the following structure:

    =========== ======================
    Column name Example value
    =========== ======================
-   UNIT                          KTOE
+   UNIT [1]_                     KTOE
    Unit                          ktoe
    COUNTRY                        WLD
    Country                      World